About

 Fill the eclair with pastry cream and wipe off excess.

-Once all the eclairs are filled, then it’s time to dip them in the chocolate glaze for chocolate eclairs.
-The chocolate glaze is really easy to make, and super delicious on its own.
+The chocolate glaze is very easy to make, and super delicious on its own.
 It’s just a mixture of chocolate, cream, butter, and a touch of corn syrup.

 The simple trick to getting beautifully glazed chocolate eclairs is to DIP them in the glaze, rather than pouring the glaze over the eclairs.

-Dipping eclairs in the chocolate glaze to get a perfect chocolate coating.
+Dipping eclairs in the chocolate glaze to get a nice chocolate coating on them.

 A row of chocolate eclairs on a wire rack